Department of World Languages and Literatures

 Why Study French?

 Learning French offers a powerful advantage in today’s global and multilingual society.
 With over 300 million speakers worldwide across 30+ countries on five continents, French is a major international language and an official language of organizations such as the United Nations, the European Union, and NATO.
 Proficiency in French enhances employability across a wide range of fields, including diplomacy, international relations, education, healthcare, journalism, translation and interpretation, and global business.
-French speakers are in demand in diverse sectors such as government agencies, international organizations, hospitals, schools, universities, nonprofit organizations, media and entertainment industries, financial institutions, and multinational corporations.
+French speakers are in demand in numerous sectors such as government agencies, international organizations, hospitals, schools, universities, nonprofit organizations, media and entertainment industries, financial institutions, and multinational corporations.
 In fields like media, arts, and communication, French supports careers in publishing, broadcasting, and public relations, while in industry and commerce it facilitates roles in finance, consulting, engineering, sales, and international trade.
 In travel and tourism, French is especially valuable for careers in airlines, hotels, restaurants, and global tourism services.

 Global Engagement and Cultural Enrichment

 Beyond career pathways, studying French fosters cultural competence, adaptability, and global awareness.
-Students gain valuable skills by studying abroad, engaging with diverse Francophone communities, and developing strong communication abilities in both French and English.
+Students gain valuable skills by studying abroad, engaging with a multitude of Francophone communities, and developing strong communication abilities in both French and English.
 Strategic preparation—such as combining French with another major, pursuing internships, or participating in international programs—further enhances career readiness.
-Additionally, French provides access to a rich cultural and intellectual tradition spanning literature, philosophy, art, and cinema, while connecting learners to diverse regions in Europe, Africa, and the Americas.
+Additionally, French provides access to a rich cultural and intellectual tradition spanning literature, philosophy, art, and cinema, while connecting learners to various regions in Europe, Africa, and the Americas.
 Ultimately, French is not only a practical professional asset but also a gateway to meaningful cross-cultural engagement and lifelong personal and intellectual growth.